wp-plugins/login-security/readme.txt

 *   Multi languages : English, French (from : France, Canada, Belgium, Switzerland and Luxembourg)

 Want a WordPress developper?
+Want to add a translation?
 Feel free to <a href="http://en.tonyarchambeau.com/contact.html">contact me</a>.

 == Installation ==